-The Committee comprises 3 Non-Executive Directors as its Members, all 3 are Independent Directors.
+The Committee comprises 3 Directors as its Members, all of which are Non-Executive Directors and amongst them 2 Independent Directors.

-Mr. Manohar Wagh, Independent Director, is the Chairman of the NARC.
+Mr. Yogesh Thakkar, Independent Director, is the Chairman of the Audit Committee.

 The broad terms of reference of the NARC, as approved by the Board in terms of the Section 178 of the Act and Regulation 19 of the SEBI Listing Regulations, inter alia, include the following: